Jadenpoole3/atl-wdi/homework/sql/nfl/README.md

 <hr>

-5. The team names and head coaches of the NFC North and AFC East
+5. The team names and head coaches of the NFC North and AFC East SELECT head_coach, name FROM teams WHERE conference = 'NFC' AND division ='North'
 6. The 50 players with the highest salaries
+AND division ='North'
 7. The average salary of all NFL players
 8. The names and positions of players with a salary above 10_000_000